osmanbaskaya/osmanbaskaya.github.io/_posts/2017-10-08-The-Recursive-Mind.markdown

 date: 2017-10-08 22:14
 ---

 I am interested in language and its evolution.
 Recently, I read a book related with a story of our language.
 I don't know you but I am not so good at recalling things from books.
 So, I start taking notes while reading.
 In this post, I'd like to share these notes about "The Recursive Mind: The Origins of Human Language, Thought, and Civilization".
 Before sharing the notes, there are two caveats I'd like to point out: (1) These notes may not be very useful for others.
 My intention was that notes would have merely been for my personal usage.
 That's why some notes might give a feeling that they are dangling in the air.
 That is, they might not be self-explanatory.
 I try my best to reduce happening of those situations but there is a trade-off between creating something for personal use (less context, less time) versus for public use (more context, more time).
-(2) These notes or "summary" does not mean that you do not read the book anymore.
+(2) Reading these notes doesn't mean that you don't read the book anymore.
 It's actually quite opposite.
-Alright.
-We're ready.
+It's an appetizer (yes, a very long one) for a main dish.

+Details for the book: [The Recursive Mind - The Origins of Human Language, Thought, and Civilization by Michael C. Corballis](https://www.goodreads.com/book/show/22087757-the-recursive-mind)

 Let's get started.

-Details for the book: [The Recursive Mind - The Origins of Human Language, Thought, and Civilization by Michael C. Corballis](https://www.goodreads.com/book/show/22087757-the-recursive-mind)

 ## Part I: Language